If you or a loved one has been arrested in California, you will want to know about the state’s bail bond laws and regulations.

 How Long Does It Take to Get the Bond Money Back?

 After posting a cash bail, it can take 6 to 12 weeks for the cash bail to be returned to the individual.
-If the person on bail fails to appear in court, the bail is forfeited, and the individual who posted the cash bail has 180 days to locate the person and bring them into custody.
+If the person on bail fails to appear in court, the bail is forfeited.
+The individual who posted the cash bail has 180 days to locate the person and bring them into custody.
 If they are not located within that time frame, the money is forfeited to the state.

 Looking for Bail Bonds in California?